How Much Does SOC 2 Cost in 2026? Audit + Total Spend

 Longer review periods, more Trust Services Criteria, and additional locations directly increase billable hours.
 Adding availability, confidentiality, and privacy to your audit scope can increase fees by 30-50% compared to security-only.

-Here’s what catches most organizations: audit fees are often less than half of the true SOC 2 cost.
-Preparation, remediation, and internal resources make up the rest.
+Here is what catches most organizations: audit fees are often less than half of true SOC 2 certification costs.
+Preparation, remediation, and internal resources eat the rest.

 A diverse business team is gathered around a conference table, collaborating with laptops open as they discuss strategies for achieving SOC 2 compliance.
 The atmosphere is focused on security controls and the audit process, highlighting their commitment to data security and effective internal resources.